RyanCallahan312/Go-Data-Analysis/README.md

-This branch uses goroutines to request data synchronously and can cause rate limit errors.
+This branch uses goroutines to request data asynchronously and can cause rate limit errors.
 Try the master-no-concurrency branch for syncronous data fetching.

 # Installation
 To install dependencies without using $GOROOT, in the top level directory, run: